Lumber: Residual wood

 The conversion from coal to biomass power is a growing trend in the United States.

 The United Kingdom, Uzbekistan, Kazakhstan, Australia, Fiji, Madagascar, Mongolia, Russia, Denmark, Switzerland, and Eswatini governments all support an increased role for energy derived from biomass, which are organic materials available on a renewable basis and include residues and/or byproducts of the logging, saw milling and paper-making processes.
 In particular, they view it as a way to lower greenhouse gas emissions by reducing the consumption of oil and gas while supporting the growth of forestry, agriculture and rural economies.
 Studies by the U.S. government have found the country's combined forest and agriculture land resources have the power to sustainably supply more than one-third of its current petroleum consumption.

 Biomass is already an important source of energy for the North American forest products industry.
 It is common for companies to have cogeneration facilities, also known as combined heat and power, which convert some of the biomass that results from wood and paper manufacturing to electrical and thermal energy in the form of steam.
 The electricity is used to, among other things, dry lumber and supply heat to the dryers used in paper-making.

 Environmental impacts

-Lumber is a sustainable and environmentally friendly construction material that could replace traditional building materials (e.g. concrete and steel).
-Its structural performance, capacity to fixate CO2 and low energy demand during the manufacturing process make lumber an interesting material.
+Lumber is a sustainable and environmentally friendly construction material that could replace modern building materials (e.g. concrete and steel) given its structural performance, capacity to fixate CO2 and low energy demand during the manufacturing process.